DevJav/best_friend_lamp_arduino/readme.md

 and will turn on at 100% for 15 minutes, or until 15 minutes have passed without response and it will turn off.

+## Known issues
+- In my experience with TTP223 touch sensor, it may start tiggering randomly by itself.
+I haven't found a way to fix this apart from incresing the time needed to recognise the first touch.